Baptism Program and Policy

 Are you registered with Holy Rosary Parish?

 Have you officially registered yet as a member of Holy Rosary Parish?
 If not, then we do not have any way of being in contact with you.
-To register means to fill out a census card.
-To receive a census card, call the Parish office at 647-5321 or download the form below.
-The Parish Office is open from 8:00am-4:00pm, Monday-Thursday and 8:00am-12:00pm on Fridays.
+You can fill out the Census form online or download the form below and return to the Parish Office.
+The Parish Office is open from 8:30am-4:00pm, Monday-Thursday and closed on Friday.

 Click Below for Baptism Forms.
 THE BAPTISM REGISTRATION FORM AND THE BAPTISM ELIGIBILITY FORMS MUST BE FILLED OUT AND RETURNED TO THE PARISH OFFICE.